 Position Description Alice Hampton Generalist.
 Serves as Department Chair (department chair of record), lead for department curriculum committee and oversees faculty and adjunct evaluations.
-Teaches a variety of classes including online, and the lab/practicum course.
+Teaches a variety of classes including online, in-person and hybrid classes.
 Linda Maloney Generalist.
-Teaches a variety of classes including online courses and in 4th year tenure.
-Serves as department Co-Chair, shares in the Department ancillary duties such as scheduling.
+Teaches a variety of classes including online, in-person and hybrid classes.
 Jennifer Perez Generalist.
-Teaches a variety of classes including online going into 3rd year tenure
+Teaches a variety of classes including online, in-person and hybrid classes.